softprops/heroic/README.md

 (More will be added in the in the future)

-     hero:addons     # lists installed addons for app hero:addons-available # lists all available addons
+     hero:check-dependencies # tests to see if all required dependencies are resolvable hero:addons     # lists installed addons for app hero:addons-available # lists all available addons
      hero:addons-add # installs an addon